sirchuck/site_works/README.md

             That will autofill your object with mytables infromation where the id = 5
         Ex: $r = new t_mytable(0,$this->_dbo['DB_SERVER_2']);
             That will load the empty object table using your specified database connection
+    Note: The autoloader checks if your file starts with t_site_works_.
+If it does we load it from /includes, so for your personal table files in /dev/dbtables do not start filenames with t_site_works_

 # The Database Table Object Class
     $this->tableName        = 'site_works_admin';   // Give us the name of your database table